 There are many types of census records for Marion County guide you in researching your family tree.
 Federal Population Schedules are available for 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Marion Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Marion Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Marion Co.
 Union Veterans Schedules is available for 1890.
 One can find free online and printable census forms to help you with your research.
 See Also Ohio Census Records Research Guide

 What genealogical records can I find in the Marion County Courthouse?

 The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Marion County.
 The years listed below are the first noted records with this county.
-See Also Ohio Corthouse Records Research Guide.
+See Also Ohio Courthouse Records Research Guide.